allen-cell-animated/cellbrowser-tools/README.md

 Save output as cell-feature-analysis.json in bisque bqcore/bq/core/public/js/AICS/cell-feature-analysis.json Then run updateFeatures.py in this directory to add some fields.
 Output will be in cell-feature-analysis2.json for checking before replacing.
 When satisfied, replace the file.

+8. run generateCellLineDef.py and deposit the output file in the appropriate place (TBD)